Argus Title-to-Data AI

-After running `make up-dev` from the `services/generalizer/` directory, the Generalizer service is available on port 8003.
-Use one of the examples below to send a POST request with the product title you want to structure.
+After running `make up-dev` from the `services/generalizer/` directory, the service is available on port 8003.
+Send a POST request with the product title you want to structure.

 API Request Example